 The variety of cults nowadays is staggering.
 There are cults based on health, everything from alternative and sometimes crazy therapies to selling health products that offer all sorts of things.
 The same products are offered to help lose weight or gain weight, to reduce the amount of sleep you need or to help you to fall asleep, to help speed up your brain or to slow down your brain.

 There are also destructive cults organized around hair dressing, dentistry, sports of all sorts, politics, religion, many different types of personal development programs, leadership trainings, eastern medicine, western medicine, psychology, fashion, yoga, relationships, sex, finding employment, making money, and on and on.
+An intimate relationship operates in the same way as a cult of 5,000 people, with the same manipulative behavior present.

 In times of stress and crisis, cults seem to thrive.
 They are offering easy solutions to the complex problems of life.
 'Just follow our program and everything will turn out for you!' is their basic message.
 It doesn't matter what your problem is, the cult offers to fix it.